QuiltMC/developer-wiki/wiki/versions/1.19/item/simple_item/markdown/simple_item.md

 - The `Identifier` used for the item.
 This must be unique.
 The first part is the namespace (which should be the mod ID, but here it is `tutorial`) and the item name itself.
 Only lowercase letters, numbers and underscores should be used.
 - The `Item` to register.
 Here, we pass in the item we declared earlier.

 Having done all of this, if we run the game we can see that our item appears in the Miscellaneous tab!
-But it doesn't have a texture, and it's name isn't translated properly.
+But it doesn't have a texture, and its name isn't translated properly.
 How do we fix this?

 ## Assets
 First we need to declare the model for the item.
 This tells the game how to render the item.